-There are also 16 mountains within its boundaries with summits of 6,000 feet or more; nearly 900 miles of hiking trails; and road trips that provide remarkable views at places like Cade’s Cove, Clingman’s Dome, and Newfound Gap Road.
+There are also 16 mountains within its boundaries with summits of 6,000 feet or more; nearly 900 miles of hiking trails.
+If you are looking for road trip inspiration to enjoy provide remarkable views, hit up places like Cade’s Cove, Clingman’s Dome, and Newfound Gap Road.

 Hiking (including part of the world-renowned Appalachian Trail), fishing, and camping are the park’s most popular tourist activities.
 It’s also the starting point for road trips along the world-renowned Blue Ridge Parkway, which winds more than 500 miles from North Carolina to northern Virginia’s Shenandoah National Park.